QATPR/QATPR.github.io/WeeklyProgress.md

 <img src="https://github.com/QATPR/QATPR.github.io/blob/main/imagesJeren/gearrack%20slot.PNG" width ="200">

+The base was also made longer to fit the GearTrain Assembly.

 #### Wednesday

 Jeren made caps for the GearTrain Assembly to allow the gear to rotate on the axis.